atherplanes/atherplanes-website/README.md

 ![](./IMG_2538.JPG)

-3, Now fold in half so it looks like this
+3, Now fold in half so it looks like this.

 ![](./IMG_2560.JPG)